 Chamomile flowers look like small daisies, but they have a whole different set of properties and scent.

-Thyme works to repel ticks, but it’s also light enough to be a popular cooking herb in a variety of dishes.
+Thyme works to keep ticks away, but it’s also light enough to be a popular cooking herb in a variety of dishes.

 Sunflowers are very happy and bright flowers that will spread very quickly if you leave them to their own devices.
 They can also repel ticks.